raspberrypi/style-guide/style-guide.md

 *   no one - do not hyphenate
 *   Node-RED - a visual tool for wiring the Internet of Things
 *   Node.js
 *   NOOBS - New Out Of Box Software, used to easily install an operating system on Raspberry Pi.
+Deprecated.
 *   number one – no hyphen as adjective. *Bagpipes are my number one hate*.
 Abbreviate as *No. 1* if space is tight.
 *   NYC – New York City.
 Use only if space is tight.